 You don’t get more retro than a Bonnie.
 While all the other manufacturers have been busting a gut to get a piece of the retro scene Triumph just carried on producing Bonnevilles, patiently waiting for them to become fashionable again!

-The T100 is the 900cc version of the T120 Bonnie.
+The T100 is the 900cc version of the T120 Bonneville.
 It’s the entry level Bonneville and shares the same water cooled engine as the Street Twin but it’s a more refined motorcycle.
 It has over 150 accessories available too so you can custom it to make it your own.

 The T100 oozes quality and although a heavy bike, thanks to its low centre of gravity and low to mid range torque goodness it makes a great commuter.